 Where i is the individual, j is the different dimensions of child-to-parent intergenerational support.

+3.4.3.
+Mediation analysis

+To examine the mediating role of intergenerational emotional intimacy in the relationship between intergenerational support and mental health among rural older adults, we employed the two-step mediation approach proposed by Jiang (2022).
+The procedure consists of two steps.
+First, estimate the association between intergenerational support and mental health using the regression models described in Section 3.4.1.
+This provides the total association.
+Second, estimate the association between intergenerational support and the proposed mediator, intergenerational emotional intimacy, using the same set of control variables.
+This indicates whether support is associated with the mediator.
+The mediator-outcome link should be grounded in theory rather than estimated from the same data.
+Therefore, if both associations are statistically significant, it is consistent with the hypothesis that emotional intimacy plays a mediating role.
+Following Jiang (2022), we do not include the mediator in the mental health regression to avoid potential bias, nor do we formally decompose the total association into direct and indirect components.
+All results are interpreted as correlational patterns, not causal effects.
+The analysis was performed using Stata 17.0.

 4. Results

 4.1 Descriptive analysis and comparisons between regions

 As noted in Section 3.2, the two samples exhibit distinct socio-demographic profiles consistent with their regional contexts.
 Table 2 presents a summary of the variables used in this study, which includes 975 observations.
-Overall, the means of the selected variables differ significantly between Kunshan and Yudu.
+Overall, the means of the selected variables differ between Kunshan and Yudu.
 In comparison to rural elderly in Yudu, rural elderly in Kunshan are typically more educated, more likely to be married and engaged in employment, and have larger offspring counts and higher incomes.
 They also report lower medical expenses and less chronic disease, and receive higher instrumental support and emotional support, but lower financial support.
-These significant differences indicate that the impact of intergenerational support on the mental health of rural parents may vary across regions, which should be addressed in the empirical analysis.
+These differences indicate that the impact of intergenerational support on the mental health of rural parents may vary across regions, which should be addressed in the empirical analysis.

 The internal consistency reliability of the CES-D scale was evaluated using Cronbach’s alpha.
 The analysis yielded a coefficient of 0.8389, suggesting excellent scale reliability and robust consistency among the items, thus supporting the stability and dependability of the measurement tool.

-Significant disparities were observed in Kunshan and Yudu in terms of rural elderly’s mental health status.
+Disparities were observed in Kunshan and Yudu in terms of rural elderly’s mental health status.
 Specifically, older adults in Kunshan exhibited a mean CES-D score of 26.30 (SD = 4.42), which is 2.49 points higher than the full sample mean of 23.81, indicating better mental health in this region.
 In contrast, Yudu’s rural elderly had a mean CES-D score of 21.83 (SD = 5.80), 1.98 points below the full sample average, suggesting a more severe depression burden in this area.

 The multidimensional patterns of child-to-parent intergenerational support showing a clear hierarchy: emotional support (2.881) > instrumental support (1.763) > financial support (1.548).
 This suggests that emotional exchanges are the most prevalent form of intergenerational support, reflecting stronger emotional bonds, while financial and practical care support remain relatively limited.
 Regional comparisons reveal that Kunshan provides higher overall support, particularly in instrumental care and emotional support.
 However, Yudu exhibits slightly greater financial assistance, suggesting that in less-developed regions, weaker institutional support maintains greater reliance on traditional financial transfers, whereas developed regions like Kunshan have transitioned toward emotion-based intergenerational solidarity supported by more comprehensive social security systems.